docarray/docarray/CONTRIBUTING.md

 ### Type hints

 Python is not a strongly typed programming language.
-Nevertheless the use of [type hints](https://docs.python.org/3/library/typing.html)
+Nevertheless, the use of [type hints](https://docs.python.org/3/library/typing.html)
 contributes to a better codebase, especially when reading, reviewing and refactoring.
 Therefore, we **require every contribution to use type hints**, unless there are strong reasons for not using them.